swilliamspage/desert-island-discs/README.md

 A web scraper that downloads desert island discs data.

 # code:
-get_links.py: Saves a csv of urls for each desert island disc episode scraper_a.py: For each castaway with a first name beginning with the letter a this saves a csv file containing:
+**get_links.py**: Saves a csv of urls for each desert island disc episode

+**scraper_a.py**: For each castaway with a first name beginning with the letter a this saves a csv file, with each row containing:
  - castaway name
  - date of episode
  - book